giantswarm/docs/src/content/getting-started/observability/logging/disable/index.md

   - /observability/logging/disable
 ---

-In this article you will learn how you can disable managed logging for your cluster (ie. logs of components to ensure the observability of the cluster).
+In this article you will learn how you can disable managed logging for your cluster (i.e. logs of components to ensure the observability of the cluster).

 ## Introduction to logging